 This is the way all ruling classes think and feel.
 On the rare occasions when they deign to permit the unwashed masses to express their own views, the masses had just better regurgitate the views that the ruling class favors.
 It`s hard for the oligarchs even to imagine that the masses might actually subscribe to ideas the ruling class doesn`t favor, and if they really turn out to entertain such heresies, it can only be because of the bottomless darkness (in this case, rejection of "modernity" and "racism") in which they are immersed.
 Sooner or later, no matter how much the ruling class likes to mouth off about its commitment to "democracy," it will have to crack down hard on any genuine manifestation of popular will that defies its wishes and threatens its interests.
 So it is in Mississippi, where the local branch office of the national ruling class blundered by letting the people of the state vote at all on whether to retain a symbol of their Southern and Confederate heritage.
 The voters by an overwhelming majority of some 65 percent decided to keep it, contrary to what the state and national political, business, media, educational, and religious establishments demanded.
 It will be a cool day in June before the elites make that mistake again.

 And even before all the results were in, the non-white branch of the ruling class was muttering about how it would respond to the sharp odor of democracy that wafted into its windows.
-"The NAACP will not give up its fight to remove from public property any and all symbols that celebrate the twisted philosophy of bigotry and hatred in this country," pronounced the NAACP`s Kweisi Mfume the day after the vote.
-Eugene Bryant, president of the Mississippi chapter of the NAACP, said a decision on a boycott of the state in retaliation for defying the NAACP`s commands could be made by May (“Mississippi Faces Boycott Over Flag,” AP, Thursday, April 19, 2001).And what white Southerners in Mississippi can do white Southerners in other states can emulate.
+"The NAACP will not give up its fight to remove from public property any and all symbols that celebrate the twisted philosophy of bigotry and hatred in this country," pronounced the NAACP`s Kweisi Mfume

+Mississippi voters and indeed white Southerners in other states who imagine the battle is over need to imagine again.
+The battle ain`t even started.
+The significance of the Mississippi vote is that it proves that a battle is still possible, that some white Southerners at least are still willing to put up a fight and even that they can sometimes win against every lie, smear, slur, insult, bribe, and threat the ruling class can mount.And what white Southerners in Mississippi can do white Southerners in other states can emulate.
 The time for explaining, defending, arguing, and debating about the merits of Southern and white symbols and their meaning is over.
 The time for taking back their heritage and their region is here.
 The same referendum on the flag that let the Southern people speak in Mississippi should now be exported to other Southern states, and we will find out once and for all whose voice and whose civilization will prevail.